programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 ## Hosting on GitHub Pages <a id="section6"></a>

-*We'll now move your local site live so that others can visit it on the Web.* **We are making your website publicly viewable at this point.**
+*You now know how to add text pages and posts to your website.
+In this section. we'll move your local site live so that others can visit it on the Web.* **We are making your website publicly viewable at this point.**
 1. Open the GitHub Desktop app.
 Click the **+** icon in the top left corner, and click on the "Add" option along the top of the box that appears (if "Add" isn't already selected).

 2. Click on the "Choose…" button and choose the folder containing your website files (*JekyllDemo* in my example).
 Then, click on the "Create & Add Repository" button.
 You'll now see a list of the files to which you've made changes (additions or deletions to and of files) since the last time you copied your website code from your computer to GitHub *(in this case, we've never copied code to GitHub before, so all files are listed here as new*).